hungcq/knowledge-repo/IT/software-engineering-at-google/14-larger-testing.md

     - Build unit tests (eg make it a requirement for submission)
     - Introduce automated integration tests & move away from manual e2e tests
   - Challenges:
     - Rate of distinct scenarios to test in an e2e way can grow exponentially/combinatorially depending on the structure of the SUT
     - Impact of low-fidelity double grow exponentially with number of components
   - -> Goal: implement larger tests that work well at scale but maintain reasonably high fidelity
-- Dev work flow:
+### Dev work flow
 - Use a separate post-submit continuous build
 - To write effectively: need clear libs, doc & examples:
   - Reuse assertion libs
   - Create libs to interact with SUTs, run A/B diffs, seed test data & orchestrate test workflows
 - Run large tests:
   - Techniques to speed up tests:
     - Reduce scope/split into smaller tests to run in parallel
     - Instead of using time-based sleep to wait for non-deterministic action to occur:
       - Polling for a state transition repeatedly over a time window
       - Use event handler
     - Optimize build time: only build the core part of the SUT, use pre-built versions of other dep at a known good version
   - Reduce flakiness:
     - Reduce scope
     - Higher timeout value -> tradeoff with test speed
   - Make test understandable:
-      - Clear failure message:
-      for performance/A-B diff test, need clear explanation of what is measured & why the beha is considered suspect
+    - Clear failure message: for performance/A-B diff test, need clear explanation of what is measured & why the behavior is considered a suspect
     - Minimize effort to identify root cause (eg distributed tracing)
     - Provide support & contact info of owner & supporter of the test
-- Ownership:
+### Ownership
 - Integration tests of components within a particular project: project lead
 - Featured-focused tests across services: feature owner:
   - Dev responsible for e2e implementation
   - Product manager/test engineer owning the description of the business scenario
 - Record test owner using:
   - Regular code ownership
   - Annotations in test code
 ### Structure
 - Phases:
   - Obtain a SUT
   - Seed necessary data
   - Perform actions
-  - Verify beha
+  - Verify behavior
 - SUT:
   - Hermeticity & fidelity are usually in conflict
   - Example types: